 The bench press is a classic, but sometimes you may be in a position when you just can’t do it for whatever reason.
 Don’t worry.
 There are plenty of bad girls waiting to take her place.

 Push-ups can be a great bench press alternative.
 The exercise is fairly simple and can be done at home.
-In order to make push-ups more difficult you can add weight by using a backpack.
+If you want to make the push-up more difficult, you can add weight by using a backpack.

-There are also plenty of difficult push-up progressions such as the planche that will keep you busy for a lifetime.
-Another bonus of the push-up is that it’s a very shoulder friendly exercise and strengthens your scapular stabilizers.
+There are also many difficult push-up progressions, like the one leading to a planche, that will keep you busy for a lifetime.
+Another bonus of the push-up is that it’s a shoulder friendly exercise that strengthens the scapular stabilizers.

 Dumbbell Bench Press

-Many people who experience shoulder pain during regular barbell bench presses feel fine when performing the exercise with dumbbells.
-That’s because dumbbells allow you to find a groove that’s less stressful to the shoulder joint unlike the bar which forces you into a locked position.
+Many people who experience shoulder pain during the regular barbell bench press feel fine when performing the exercise with dumbbells.
+The dumbbells allow you to find a groove that’s less stressful to the shoulder joint, unlike the bar which forces you into a locked position.

 Overhead Barbell Press

 The overhead barbell press is a pushing exercise that requires serious core strength and support.
-It works the whole shoulder girdle and is one of the best things you can do for your shoulders.
-The exercise is usually joint friendly when performed correctly.
+It works the whole shoulder girdle and is one of the best shoulder movements.

 People who experience shoulder pain during bench presses often respond much better to the overhead barbell press.
-The downside of this exercise is that it does not stimulate the chest as much the bench press because you are standing upright.
-To fix that problem you may add an accessory lift such as dips or push-ups in order to increase the load on the pectoral muscles.
+The downside of the exercise is that it does not stimulate the chest as much the bench press because you are standing.
+To fix that problem, you may add an accessory lift like push-ups or dips to your routine.
+This will increase the load on the pectoral muscles.